computefoundation/gnu-linux-shell-scripting.packaged-solutions/url_management/README.md

 # URL management

-## Parsing and opening
+## URL parsing and opening

-* [Openurl](https://github.com/computingfoundation/gnu-linux-shell-usage.packaged-solutions/tree/master/url_management/parsing_and_opening/openurl#openurl): Open one or more URLs from the terminal by alias, using a search query or directly.
+* [Openurl](https://github.com/computingfoundation/gnu-linux-shell-usage.packaged-solutions/tree/master/url_management/url_parsing_and_opening//openurl#openurl): Open one or more URLs from the terminal by alias, using a search query or directly.